The Enhanced ACT Explained

 The ACT is introducing several enhancements designed to improve your testing experience:

-- The test time is being reduced from 195 minutes to 125 minutes, with 44 fewer questions overall.
+• The test time has been reduced by 75 minutes, with 44 fewer questions overall.

-- Questions in the math section will now have four answers instead of five, making it easier to decide and boosting your chances of choosing the correct answer.
+• Questions in the math section now have four answer choices instead of five, making it easier to decide and boosting your chances of choosing the correct answer.

 What's Not Changing